visit-dav/visit/src/doc/cli_manual/functions.rst

   CheckForNewStates(name) -> integer

-name : type
+name : string
-    The name argument must be a string that contains the name of a database that has been opened previously.
+    The name of a database that has been opened previously.

 return type : integer
     The CheckForNewStates function returns 1 for success and 0 for failure.